tymyrddin/purple/source/docs/audits/index.rst

 .. image:: /_static/images/audits-and-assessments.png

-Navigate your organisation’s risks, whether charting the cracks before they spread or climbing peaks or crossing rivers.

 .. toctree::
    :maxdepth: 1
    :caption: Strategy before standards.
 Which route, in what order, and what the walking does to the organisation.